-RECENT DEVELOPMENTS AND INFORMATION INCORPORATED BY REFERENCEO
+RECENT DEVELOPMENTS AND INFORMATION INCORPORATED BY REFERENCE

-On 27 March 2020, the Issuer published an updated Registration Document (the "Issuer Registration Document"), a copy of which has been approved by and filed with the AFM and, by virtue of this Supplement, is incorporated by reference in, and forms part of, the Base Prospectus (along with the Registration Document as updated or supplemented at the date hereof).
+On 27 March 2020, the Issuer published an updated Registration Document (the "Issuer Registration Document").
+A copy of the Issuer Registration Document has been approved by and filed with the AFM and, by virtue of this Supplement, is incorporated by reference in, and forms part of, the Base Prospectus (along with the Issuer Registration Document as updated or supplemented at the date hereof).